 Let’s look at the significant changes and how they affect coverage for your clients.

-Definition of “Newly Acquired Auto”—Under the current form, an eligible replacement vehicle automatically has Part A Liability (and other coverages except Coverage For Damage To Your Auto) until the end of the policy period without notifying the insurance company of the new vehicle.
+Definition of “Newly Acquired Auto”—Under the current form, an eligible replacement vehicle automatically has Part A Legal responsibility or fault. (and other coverages except Coverage For Damage To Your Auto) until the end of the policy period without notifying the insurance company of the new vehicle.
 Clients will now have to notify their insurance company within 14 days.